simonmoulds/lulcc/README.md

 other.rf <- randomForest::randomForest(formula=other.formula, data=train.data)
 ```

-The predictive models are represented by the `StatModels` class.
+Predictive models are represented by the `StatModels` class.
 For comparison, we create a `StatModels` object for each type of predictive model:

 ```R
 # create StatModels objects